allthroughthenight/allthroughthenight.github.io/_posts/2026-02-01-playing-with-the-boiz.md

 title: "Playing With The Boiz"
 ---

 This past summer I made a Minecraft server to play with some friends.
-One of them works at Microsoft and get a good amount of Azure credits per month.
-My initial hunch was to see if there was a pre-made Minecraft container image, or a pre-made instance image.
-There wasn't so I would have to build it out normally.
+One of them works at Microsoft and gets Azure credits every month.
+My initial hunch was to see if there was a pre-made Minecraft container image but there wasn't so I had to build it out normally.

 <steps on using azure interface>